DreamVB/Hello-World/README.md

 # Strong Password Generator
-A small password generator for createing single or lists of random passwords.
+A small password generator for creating single or lists of random passwords.

 <h2>Building the program</h2>

-<h3>Running from the command line in linux</h3>
+<h3>Running from the command line in Linux</h3>

 <code>
   gcc -o bpwsgen bpwsgen.c